luapower/luapower-all/nw.md

 Event: the app was activated/deactivated.

-## Window activation

-### `app:active_window() -> win`
+### `app:active_window() -> win|nil`

-Get the active window, if any.

-When the app is inactive, this always returns nil.
+Get the active window, if any (nil if the app is inactive).

 ### `win:active() -> t|f`

-Check if the window is active.
+Check if the window is active (false for all windows if the app is inactive).

-When the app is inactive, this returns false for all windows.

 ### `win:activate()`

 Activate the window.
-If the app is inactive, this does not activate the app.
+If the app is inactive, this does _not_ activate the window.
 Instead it only marks the window to be activated when the app becomes active.
-If you want to alert the user that it should pay attention to the window, call `app:activate()` after calling this function.
+If you want to alert the user that it should pay attention to the app/window, call `app:activate()` after calling this function.

 ### `win:was_activated()` <br> `win:was_deactivated()`